Last Updated on January 14, 2022 by Paroma

 We did not have a whole lot of time to explore the park fully during our day trip to Joshua Tree from Palm Springs but managed to hike a little bit because we are not big hikers and it was honestly getting too hot to explore.

-Our second hike was the 0.5 mile trail around the Arch Rock, one of the shortest Joshua tree hikes where one can see a rocky landscape dotted with Joshua Trees and piles of boulders stacked atop each other.
+A second easy day hike in Joshua Tree (that we went on) is the 0.5 mile trail around the Arch Rock, one of the shortest Joshua tree hikes where one can see a rocky landscape dotted with Joshua Trees and piles of boulders stacked atop each other.
 On our way out, we saw a long line of cars waiting to enter the park and thanked our lucky stars that we had managed to get in early.

 Those of you who are avid hikers and would like to explore beyond these easy Joshua Tree hikes, there are several options available and you can read this article for 16 awesome hikes at Joshua tree that you cannot miss.
 For example, you can make your way from Arch Rock to hike at Ryan mountains or go up north towards Barker Dam and Hidden Valley.